-“Binaural beats” are a specific kind of sound that can shape your brain activity to boost your concentration, enhance your creativity, and improve your mood.
-Listening to binaural beats is a free, safe, and increasingly popular way to help maintain good mental health.
-Read on to learn more about binaural beats and how they can be used to improve your mental clarity and health.
+“Binaural beats” are a specially designed type of sound intended to boost your concentration, enhance your creativity, and improve your mood.
+Listening to binaural beats is free, safe, and increasingly popular; proponents claim it can help maintain good mental health.
+Read on to learn more about binaural beats.

 What Are Binaural Beats?